FAQ's About Kava

 Q. Can kava reduce cravings for drugs and alcohol?

 Kava has been shown to be an excellent anti craving agent for those suffering from drug addiction and dependency.
-It is well known to reduce withdrawal symptoms when coming off of alcohol, benzodiazepines, and other illicit substances.

 Q. Can I drive after taking kava?